• Call 877-225-8384

 Filed Under: All Posts Tagged With: american physician institute, board exam prep, jack krasuski, the pass machine, waiting for board exam results, waiting for test results

-VIDEO: What To Do If You Fail Your Board Exam
+VIDEO: What to Do if You Fail Your Board Exam

-April 11, 2019 by Jack Krasuski 5 Comments Categories: All Posts, Coping Strategies for Failing a Board Exam Tags: board exam failure, coping with failing my boards, coping with failure, dr jack krasuski, how to cope with failing a board exam, i failed my board exam, jack krasuski, the pass machine, what to do when i fail
+April 11, 2019 by Jack Krasuski, MD 5 Comments Categories: All Posts, Board Exam Tags: board exam failure, Coping Strategies for Failing a Board Exam, coping with failing my boards, coping with failure, dr jack krasuski, how to cope with failing a board exam, i failed my board exam, jack krasuski, the pass machine, what to do when i fail

-What To Do If You Fail Your Board Exam - The Pass MachineI’m here to talk about a difficult topic with you today.
-What do you do if you fail your board exam?
-Below is a transcript of the video: Well, the first thing you should do is to take some time to come to terms with what has happened.
+What To Do If You Fail Your Board Exam - The Pass MachineWhat Do You Do If You Fail Your Medical Board Exam?
+Well, the first thing you should do if you fail your board exam is to take some time to come to terms with what has happened.
 When you first open up that envelope and you see that you failed the exam, it will hit you like a ton of bricks.
 You don’t need to do anything.
-You… READ MORE
+You do not need to start studying.
+Just take it easy, sleep… Click to Read More

-Filed Under: All Posts, Coping Strategies for Failing a Board Exam Tagged With: board exam failure, coping with failing my boards, coping with failure, dr jack krasuski, how to cope with failing a board exam, i failed my board exam, jack krasuski, the pass machine, what to do when i fail
+Filed Under: All Posts, Board Exam Tagged With: board exam failure, Coping Strategies for Failing a Board Exam, coping with failing my boards, coping with failure, dr jack krasuski, how to cope with failing a board exam, i failed my board exam, jack krasuski, the pass machine, what to do when i fail

 Board Exam Study Procrastination

 Board Exam Study Procrastination - The Pass MachineI received a request from a colleague preparing for their board exam.
 Today I tackle this fairly common problem by explaining procrastination, its formation and treatment.
 Procrastination is a type of avoidance, and avoidance is a common strategy used by many to cope with unpleasant life situations and also is part of several psychiatric conditions.
 Any disorder with “phobia” in its name is a type of avoidance.
-The problem with avoidance is that often it is counter-productive and makes the… READ MORE
+The problem with avoidance is that often it is counter-productive and makes the… Click to Read More

 Sleep and Board Exams